-- Field Manufactured Chips chips produced from roundwood in the forest.
-Primary Chips chips produced from roundwood other than in the forest or as - residuals from production of other wood products. - Mill Residual Chips chips produced from slabs or other residuals from a primary operation.
+- Field Manufactured Chips chips produced from roundwood in the forest. - Primary Chips chips produced from roundwood other than in the forest or as residuals from production of other wood products. - Mill Residual Chips chips produced from slabs or other residuals from a primary operation.

-principle: In the SFI program, t he vision and direction for sustainable forest management as embodied in the principles of the SFI 202215 2019 Standards.
+principle: The vision and direction for sustainable forest management as embodied in the principles of the SFI 2022 Standards.